BonhomieBG/XMRig-Kapow-Miner-Double-Click-Debian/README.md

-# One-Click-Open-Miner With Log Files
+# Double-Click-Open-Miner With Log Files
 Create a one-click open miner for convenience.

 The code also included a Log for every launch.